 Discover a line of kings that spans the period from 1392 to 1910 in the longest-lasting Confucian dynasty.
-The heavy role of symbolism in Korean culture of the Joseon Period brings us beyond the literal interpretation of nature and natural events.
-This exhibition Treasures from Korea: Arts and Culture of the Joseon Dynasty, 1392–1910 consists of more than 150 objects, including paintings, calligraphy, books, ceramics, sculptures, furniture, metal works, and costumes.
+The heavy role of symbolism in Korean culture of the Joseon dynasty goes beyond the literal interpretation of nature and natural events.
+The exhibition Treasures from Korea: Arts and Culture of the Joseon Dynasty, 1392–1910 consists of more than 150 objects, including paintings, calligraphy, books, ceramics, sculptures, furniture, metal works, and costumes.
 Experience the highest aesthetic achievements of one of the most important periods in the history of Korea.

 Line: Making the Mark

 Tuesday, January 13, 2015, 5:30–8 p.m.

 Line is one of the most fundamental elements of the visual arts.
 Along with the artist’s hand, print and drawn techniques expose qualities of line as simple, complex, absent, gestural, calligraphic, and autographic.
 See the work of Jasper Johns, Willem de Kooning, Sol LeWitt, Brice Marden, and other artists in the exhibition Line: Making the Mark, and discuss the overlap between geometry and art is discussed.

 Caravanserai: A Place Where Cultures Meet